 The most common causes of hyperacusis are hearing loss, noise trauma (i.e. airbag explosion, gunshot from firearm), head injury, adverse reaction to some medications or surgeries, chronic ear infections and posttraumatic stress disorder.
 Hyperacusis can come on suddenly or gradually.

 What are the treatment options for tinnitus and hyperacusis?

-Although there are no cures for tinnitus and hyperacusis, there are a number of therapeutic approaches that provide relief and help manage the condition.
-Audiological solutions include directive counselling, such as Tinnitus Retraining Therapy, in conjunction with sound therapy (i.e. table-top or ear level sound generators and/or hearing aids) to help individuals not only habituate to tinnitus but also improve sound tolerance.
+Although there are no cures for tinnitus and hyperacusis, there are several therapeutic approaches that provide relief and help manage the condition.
+Audiological solutions include directive counselling, such as Tinnitus Retraining Therapy, in conjunction with sound therapy such as table-top or ear level sound generators and/or hearing aids, this can help individuals not only habituate to tinnitus, but also improve sound tolerance.

 What is Tinnitus Retraining Therapy?